 · Eye-spy books are especially good for nature walks or longer trips

-Jo Ebisujima is a no-nonsense organizer and child wrangling expert extraordinaire, who believes that a child’s number one teacher is their parent and that it's a parents job to help their child fall in love with learning.
+About: Jo Ebisujima is a no-nonsense organizer and child-wrangling expert extraordinaire, who believes that a child’s number one teacher is their parent and that it's a parent's job to help their child fall in love with learning.

-She is the best selling author of Montessori Inspired Activities For Pre-schoolers and is also the founder of My Organized Chaos; where she helps busy mamas organize their home, kids and themselves so they have quality time to do the things that they love.
+She is the best-selling author of Montessori Inspired Activities For Pre-schoolers and is also the founder of My Organized Chaos where she helps busy mamas organize their homes, kids and themselves so they have quality time to do the things that they love.